Djnirds1984/MikroTik-Orange-Pi-Manager/README.md

     -   Replace `"YOUR_GEMINI_API_KEY_HERE"` with your Gemini API key.
 Save and exit.

 5.  **Start the Server with PM2:**
+    We will use the standard name `mikrotik-manager` to identify this process in `pm2`.
     ```bash
     pm2 start server.js --name "mikrotik-manager"
     ```